ceph/ceph/doc/rados/operations/crush-map.rst

 Adjust OSD weight
 -----------------

-.. note: Normally OSDs automatically add themselves to the CRUSH map
-         with the correct weight when they are created.
+.. note:: Normally OSDs automatically add themselves to the CRUSH map with the correct weight when they are created.
 This command is rarely needed.

 To adjust an OSD's CRUSH weight in the CRUSH map of a running cluster, execute the following::